Stella Maris College, Chennai

 Stella Maris College is an institution of higher education for women in Chennai, India.
 It is an autonomous college affiliated to the University of Madras and is partly residential.
 The college, which is under the direction of the Society of the Franciscan Missionaries of Mary, is a minority institution.

 It has five hostels – Snehalaya, Our Lady's, Klemens, St. Josephs and Nava Nirmana.

 It is ranked 30th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

-Introduction

-Beginning in a small one-storey building on 15 August 1947, with an enrollment of 32 students, the college has at present over 5,500 students housed in large buildings on the campus of "The Cloisters", Cathedral Road, Chennai.
-The college became autonomous in 1987 and has 19 undergraduate and 12 postgraduate programmes.
-Research programmes such as M.Phil., PhD, and postgraduate diploma courses are part of the academic curriculum.